Facilities and Services Available for Disabled Guests

 entering the park

-Paultons Park had male, Female and shared baby change and Accessible toilets before entering the park as well as a kiosk to get snacks.
 Upon entry to Paultons Park a member of staff will scan your ticket allowing you entry to the park.
-We found the entrance queue to move quicky with plenty of turnstiles.
-The entrance operation were very efficient considering all children under 1 meter are measured on the gate as enter for free.
+We found the entrance queue to move quickly with plenty of turnstiles.
+The entrance operators were very efficient considering all children under 1 meter are measured on the gate as they enter for free.

 collecting queue Assist wristband and time card

-Once entering the park you will need to head to first aid to collect your queue Assist time card and wristband.
-To get to the first aid centre turn right once entering the park.
-On both days of our visit their was no queue at first aid and the staff were very friendly and knowledgeable.
-Once in first aid the QR code on my queue assist pre book confirmation email was scanned.
-I was then given a wristband to wear, a different colour wristband is issued depending on the guests height and weight.
 Don’t worry if you are unable to wear a wristband the staff checked if I was able to before putting the wristband on.
-If you are unable to wear a wristband then from our experience the staff will look to an alternative solution.
-I was then given a time card to show at each attraction as well as our time card we were also given an information booklet.
+If you are unable to wear a wristband then from our experience the staff will look for an alternative solution.
 The information booklet included all of the access information for each ride as well as where to enter the ride using the queue assist scheme.
 This was a brilliant addition as the information was very well laid out with each ride having all of the access information.
 This was particularly helpful for me due to my vision and processing issues as I find it challenging to navigate the information when it’s all in a big table.

 How Queue Assist Works